midlantica/LovelyBunchOfCoconuts/content/grifts/hate.md

 ---
 title: 'Hate'
-claim: 'Hate'
+grift: 'Hate'
-translation: "Anything the Left doesn't like."
+decode: "Anything the Left doesn't like."
 ---